-Students who have registered but have not paid tuition and fees by the due date will be accessed a late payment fee every month until the account is paid in full.
-Students are not automatically dropped for non-payment and must initiate the drop process through the Registrar's Office.
+Students who have registered but have not paid tuition and fees by the due date will be dropped for courses in which they are pre-registered.
+To be re-enrolled, the student must reregister and pay the required tuition and fees upon enrollment, including a late registration fee.
 Consult the Registration Calendar and Tuition Refund Schedule for deadline and refunds based on the date courses are dropped.

-Payment Options
+Undergraduate Payment Options